undergrad-partner-school

 Test Scores

 23% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 4% submitted ACT scores, out of the total number of those who submitted test scores.
-12% of the new students submitted SAT composite scores between between 1,200 and 1,399, 43% between 1,000 and 1,199, 38% between 800 and 999, and 7% of the students between 600 and 799.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 1, 26 between 24-29, 35 in the range between 18-23, and 38 between 12-17.
+12% of the freshmen submitted SAT composite scores between between 1,200 and 1,399, 43% between 1,000 and 1,199, 38% of the students between 800 and 999, and 7% of the students between 600 and 799.
+The percent of new students who submitted ACT Composite scores in the range between 30-36 was 1, 26 between 24-29, 35 in the range between 18-23, and 38 between 12-17.

 The latest reported average GPA of the enrolled students was 2.95.